email English 汉语

 Traditional philosophical systems often view formal logic as an a priori, self-evident law, without providing a deep explanation or argumentation for it.
 This has led to a disconnect between formal logic and philosophical systems, where philosophical systems cannot explain their own logical foundations, nor can they provide sufficient basis for the validity of formal logic.
 Neither Kant nor Hegel could effectively explain formal logic.
 It seems that no one has yet been able to truly effectively explain and elucidate formal logic.
 This is because any explanation of formal logic must use the rules and principles of formal logic itself.
 This again seems to lead to a circular argument: using formal logic to explain itself.
 Formal logic becomes the ultimate basis for its own legitimacy, unable to be "explained" by any other more fundamental theory.
 It is precisely this unique self-sufficiency and prerequisite nature that places formal logic in an insurmountable foundational position, upon which any explanation and theoretical construction must be built.
 Formal logic is in such a situation: it is both an indispensable foundation and difficult to be truly explained and integrated.

 Is there a higher basis beyond formal logic?
 Such a basis would be the standard from which formal logic itself arises.
-Now let's use the theory of no form action to explain the three basic laws of formal logic.
-We'll see how formal logic integrates into the theory of no form action to become a unified whole.
-The theory of no form action itself also uses formal logic; is such an explanation possible?
-Yes, it is possible, because the theory of no form action can explain itself.
-The theory of no form action has the ability to integrate itself into itself.
+Now let's use the no form action theory to explain the three basic laws of formal logic.
+We'll see how formal logic integrates into the no form action theory to become a unified whole.
+The no form action theory itself also uses formal logic; is such an explanation possible?
+Yes, it is possible, because the no form action theory can explain itself.
+The no form action theory has the ability to integrate itself into itself.
 The existence of a theory with such capability is not strange, because the entire world itself integrates into itself.
 This world is a self-organizing, self-evolving system, and its existence and development follow its own laws.
 This also indicates that formal logic has already touched upon the fundamental nature of this world; it's just a matter of how we find the key to explain it.

 Let's first analyze the three basic laws of formal logic: the law of identity, the law of contradiction, and the law of excluded middle.
 We'll define a few expressions: